The Refinery Next Door: My Babies Made Me a Climate Activist

 Benzene is a carcinogenic hydrocarbon linked to leukaemia, cancer of the body's blood-forming tissues, including bone marrow, white blood cells and the lymphatic system.

-In the US, fence-line communities are badly exposed.
-An unusually high number of oil refinery workers will end up with leukaemia, according to Chicago lawyer and benzene specialist Andrew Hughes.
+Fence-line communities are badly exposed to environmental pollution.
+An unusually high number of oil refinery workers in the US will end up with leukaemia, according to Chicago lawyer and benzene specialist Andrew Hughes.
 A study of Australian petroleum industry workers found the same thing.
-Hughes says at the point where you can smell benzene (the “odour threshold”), you are inhaling unsafe levels of the chemical.

 Shell shock